Jocelyn Blore

 The curriculum of the 120-credit bachelor’s degree includes courses such as criminology; introduction to criminal justice; policing in America; courts and the prosecution process; corrections in America; research methods in criminal justice; and ethics in criminal justice.

-Finally, DeSales University based in Center Valley, PA offers an online master of arts in criminal justice (MACJ) with a concentration in digital forensics.
+Finally, DeSales University based in Center Valley, PA offers an online master of arts in criminal justice (MACJ) with concentration options in digital forensics and investigative forensics.
 This program helps students gain the skills and knowledge they need to investigate crimes using digital technology, including portable devices and computers.

 This 30-credit program covers topics such as advanced criminology; digital investigation & evidence collection; network & cloud forensics; forensic acquisition and analysis; special topics in digital forensics; applied statistics and data analysis; criminal justice systems and processes; and ethics in criminal justice.